himorin/editor-collab/input-explainer.md

 * Otherwise the renderId should be a lower-case string that describes the physical input source.
 It should not include and indication of the handedness of the input source, as that should be implied by the handedness attribute.
   * If the input source is a tracked hand without any held controller, the renderId MUST be 'hand'
   * For most controllers this should ideally be of the format <vendor>-<product-id>.
 For example: oculus-touch.
 UAs should make an effort to align on the strings that are returned for any given device.
-  * TODO: A canonical list of known input devices and their established `renderId`s should be created within this repo.
 * Inline sessions MUST only expose renderIds of '' or 'unknown'.

 The WebXR Device API currently does not offer any way to retrieve renderable resources that represent the input devices from the API itself, and as such the `renderId` must be used as a key to load an appropriate resources from the application's server or a CDN.
 The example below presumes that the sample `getControllerMesh()` call would do the required lookup.

+>**TODO** A canonical list of known input devices and their established `renderId`s should be created within this repo.

 ```js
 function onInputSourceChanged(event) {